manukoli1986/ansible-adhoc/roles/test_db/Readme.md

 2. This rile will be written in such a way that by providing different variables you can run it on different tools without changing the role itself.

+## Key Changes:
+FQCN usage: The community.mysql.mysql_query module is used for all database operations (insert, select, delete).

+login_unix_socket added: This is included in case you face connection issues with MariaDB, allowing for a more explicit protocol definition.

+Better variable structure: The vars file now supports multiple databases with different credentials and specific details for each host.

+With these updates, you can more efficiently manage MariaDB databases on different hosts.

 #### Sample